dotnet-websharper/docs/v4.1/fsharp/testing.md

 ### Expect

-Tells the testing framework, how many test cases are expected to be registered for this category.
+Tells the testing framework how many test cases are expected to be registered for this category.
 If the category would register no tests, `QUnit` reports it as a failed test case, unless you add `expect 0`.

 #### Example: